testsigmahq/testsigma-docs/src/pages/docs/addons/what-is-an-addon.md

 ---
 ## **What is an add-on?**

 An add-on is a way to extend Testsigma’s built-in repository of actions with custom actions.
-These actions can be anything from “click first, then scroll, click again,” “scroll indefinitely till the bottom of the page,” and so on.
+These actions can be anything from **click first, then scroll, click again, scroll indefinitely till the bottom of the page,** and so on.

 ---
 ## **Why do you need add-ons?**